 Common mistakes at this stage are letting over-crowded schedules get in the way of family meals, no longer offering veggies, and not stepping up the cooking.
 At this stage, children can start advancing their cooking skills and teens are ready to go wild in the kitchen.

 Tip!
-“At school age, teach kids to chop, dice and stir fry veggies (back door into exposure), and have fun experimenting with “gross” smoothies—let them come up with concoctions that include veggies,” says Jill Castle, MS, RD, Pediatric Nutrition Specialist.
+“At school age, teach kids to chop, dice and stir fry veggies (back door into exposure), and have fun experimenting with “gross” smoothies—let them come up with concoctions that include veggies,” said childhood feeding expert Jill Castle.
 “Step up the science-project aspect of cooking and putting together foods so they aren’t pressured to eat, but can have fun with food.”

-When it comes to the teen, Castle explains how parents can take advantage of health-consciousness at this stage.
+When it comes to the teen, Castle explained how parents can take advantage of health-consciousness at this stage.

 And don’t forget to take advantage of that intense hunger.
 “I have two teenage boys.
-Josh is 17 and Simon is almost 14.
-They eat A LOT of food and are constantly hungry,” adds Weiss.
+Josh is 17 and Simon are almost 14.
+They eat A LOT of food and are constantly hungry,” said Weiss.
 “That works to my advantage since they eat pretty much anything and everything I place in front of them.
 Snack time is the ideal time to bring on the veggies.”

 Having a big picture view of how children accept veggies through the years, can really help keep things perspective.
 And even when mistakes have been made, it’s never too late to turn things around.